-I understand how you feel, quite confused as I was some time ago when some of our ministers also taught that women should not wear pants - but only dresses.
+As a woman I understand how you feel.
+I was also quite confused a while ago when the church I attended also taught that women should only wear dresses and not pants.
 This teaching forced me to do some research on the subject.

-In the first place, what were the ladies wearing in the days that the Levitical priesthood was set up and the Law of God was brought down from the mountain of God?
-Does anyone have a picture to show me what they looked like?
-Obviously, there had to be some differences between a man's robe and woman's robe.
-Do real feminine women want to look like their masculine males?
-I don't really think so.
+For starters, what were the women wearing in the days that the Levitical priesthood was set up and the Law of God was written?
+Obviously, there had to be some differences between a man's robe and that of a woman.
+Do real feminine women want to look like men?
+I don't think so.
 So if both wore robes wouldn't one look just a bit more feminine than the other?
-I have difficulty understanding men who want to dress up in frilly female garb (our perverted society accepts this) in the first place and ask if this is what most men want to wear?
-No, I think not.
-Most men would not be seen in public dressed in a nice looking pantsuit with ruffles and bows and other trim.